team-telnyx/telnyx-webrtc-android/README.md

                         }

                         SocketMethod.ANSWER.methodName -> {
-                            //Handle a received call answer
+                            //Handle a received call answer - Update UI or Navigate to new screen, etc.
                         }

                         SocketMethod.BYE.methodName -> {
-                           // Handle a call rejection or ending }
+                           // Handle a call rejection or ending - Update UI or Navigate to new screen, etc.
+                        }
                     }
                 }